UK's Best Park - North West

 The jewel in Southport's crown, a small park, but beautifully kept by, largely, the hard work of a dedicated team of volunteers.
 Floral displays, a lake, children's play area, menagerie, Victorian days, summer brass bands concerts - something for everyone.

-Stanley Park is fabulous from the art deco cafe, boating lake, visitors centre, band stand and beautiful gardens mini golf and children's area.
-The Friends of work hard to bring us free summer entertainment on the every weekend.
-Car shows and lots of family entertainment The centre point of Blackpool and fabulous.
+Stanley Park is fabulous, from the art-deco cafe, boating lake, visitors centre, bandstand and beautiful gardens mini-golf and children's area.
+The Friends Group work hard to bring us free summer entertainment on every weekend.
+Car shows and lots of family entertainment The centre point of Blackpool - and fabulous!

 Swinton Grove Park

 This is an inner-city park that has been transformed in the last 15 years through the hard work of members of the local community supported by Manchester Leisure.
 Lots of facilities for all ages and an annual Fun Day that attracts 100's of people.

 Just a few yards from the shopping centre of Skelmersdale (Skem) - a 1960s new town built as the Liverpool slums were cleared - lies a haven of green tranquillity.
 The Tawd valley is why Skem is where it is, and why we're proud of the town and our park.

 A local nature reserve and Site of Special Scientific Interest that has incredible views across the Wirral to Liverpool and Wales.
 The park is also home to Thor's Stone, which is the centre of romantic legend.
 There is great walking, a variety of wildlife and a lovely tranquil atmosphere.